-Move On When Ready (MOWR) is Georgia's new dual enrollment program that allows high school students to earn college credit while working on their high school diploma.
+Dual Enrollment is Georgia's program that allows eligible high school students to earn college credit while working on their high school diploma.
 The new law streamlines the existing dual enrollment options (Move On When Ready, Accel, and HOPE Grant) into one program with one funding source.
 By consolidating the existing programs into a single program, it will be easier for students and parents to navigate and take advantage of the available options to enroll in college courses while still in high school.
-Students MUST complete the 9th grade and be on track to complete the Required High School Curriculum.
-The application is available at Georgia Futures.
-You may also download a paper application here.
+Students MUST complete the 10th grade and be on track to complete the Required High School Curriculum.

 A complete application consists of the following: